ElvinLee15/Baking-Web-Page-Development/README.md

 I intend on gradually adding and developing more features to the web pages, and using it similar to a recipe app for myself when I do baking.

 Plans for Improvement:
--Styling of the comments
+*Styling of the comments
--Provide user options to edit saved recipes list after saving -Add more content to the saved recipes table (image along with the recipe)
+*Provide user options to edit saved recipes list after saving -Add more content to the saved recipes table (image along with the recipe)

 Extra features: